 SELECT customer_id, name, address, zipcode, phone FROM customer WHERE customer_id = :old_customer_id

-In this dictionary, we will get the value from the generator before making an insert into the table.
+In this sample, we will get the value from the generator before making an insert into the table.
 To do it, you should specify the following values for the properties of the TFDQuery component: UpdateOptions.GeneratorName = GEN_CUSTOMER_ID and UpdateOptions.AutoIncFields = CUSTOMER_ID.
-There is another way when the value of the generator (auto-incremental field) is returned after the INSERT is executed with the help of the RETURNING clause.
+Another way to get the value of the generator (auto-incremental field) is to return it after the INSERT is executed with the use of a RETURNING clause.
 This method will be shown later.

-To add a new record and to edit an existing one, modal forms are usually used.
-Once they are closed with the mrOK result, the changes are made in the database.
-DBAware components are usually used to create this kind of forms.
-These components make it possible to show the values of some field in the current record and immediately make changes in the current record of a dataset in the Insert/Edit mode, i.e. before Post.
+Modal forms are usually used to add a new record or to edit an existing one.
+Once the modal form is closed with the mrOK result, the changes are posted to the database.
+Database-aware visual components are usually used to create this kind of form.
+These components enable you to display the values of some fields from the current record and immediately accept the user's changes in the corresponding fields if the dataset is in the Insert/Edit mode, i.e. before Post.
 But it is possible switch the dataset to the Insert/Edit mode only by starting a write transaction.
 So, if somebody opens a form for adding a new record and leaves for a lunch break, we will have an active transaction hanging until the user comes back after the lunch and closes the form.
-In its turn, it may result in a situation when the active transaction prevents garbage collection, which will later lead to lower performance.
+This uncommitted edit can inhibit garbage collection, which will reduce performance.
 There are two ways to solve this problem:

 Use the CachedUpdates mode, which allows you to keep the transaction active only for a very short period of time (to be exact, for the time the changes are being made).

-Give up using DBAware components.
-However, this way will require some additional effort from you.
+Give up using database-aware visual components.
+However, this way will require some additional effort from you to activate the data source and pass user input to it.

 We will show how both methods are used.
 The first method is much more convenient to use.
-Let us see the code of editing a supplier record
+Let us see the code for editing a supplier record

 procedure TCustomerForm.actEditRecordExecute(Sender: TObject); var xEditorForm: TEditCustomerForm; begin xEditorForm := TEditCustomerForm.Create(Self); try xEditorForm.OnClose := CustomerEditorClose; xEditorForm.DataSource := Customers.DataSource;